VHonzik/ListonosUnityPackages/README.md

 Drop-in UI elements prefabs that use excellent [Kenney Assets](https://www.kenney.nl/assets) sprites and fonts.
 Some of them also wrap the Unity UI scripts with additional functionality.

-Additionally, this package includes a tiny generic navigation system that allows to enable or disable hierarchy of UI objects based on user defined enum type.
+This package includes a tiny generic navigation system that allows to enable or disable hierarchy of UI objects based on user defined enum type.

+See [the package docs](com.listonos.ui/Documentation/ListonosUI.md) for more information.

 ![UI elements preview](com.listonos.ui/Documentation/UIElementsPreview.PNG)